A. J. Puk: Oakland Athletics

 Puk was ranked among the top prospects for the 2016 Major League Baseball draft in early rankings.
 The Oakland Athletics selected him in the first round with the sixth overall pick of the draft.
-He signed a contract with a $4,069,200 signing bonus and was assigned to the Vermont Lake Monsters of the Class A Short-Season New York-Penn League.
+He signed a contract with a $4,069,200 signing bonus and was assigned to the Vermont Lake Monsters of the Low–A New York-Penn League.
 He finished the 2016 season with a 0–4 record and a 3.03 ERA in 10 starts.
-Puk spent 2017 with the Stockton Ports of the Class A-Advanced California League and the Midland RockHounds of the Class AA Texas League, pitching in 27 games (24 starts), posting a combined 6–10 record with a 4.03 ERA, along with 184 strikeouts in 124 innings pitched, between both teams.
+Puk spent 2017 with the Stockton Ports of the High–A California League and the Midland RockHounds of the Double–A Texas League, pitching in 27 games (24 starts), posting a combined 6–10 record with a 4.03 ERA, along with 184 strikeouts in 124 innings pitched, between both teams.
 On April 11, 2018, Puk underwent Tommy John surgery, forcing him to miss the 2018 season.
-Puk began the 2019 season with Midland, and was promoted to the Las Vegas Aviators of the Class AAA Pacific Coast League during the season.
+Puk began the 2019 season with Midland, and was promoted to the Las Vegas Aviators of the Triple–A Pacific Coast League during the season.

-On August 20, the Athletics promoted Puk to the major leagues.
+On August 20, 2019, the Athletics promoted Puk to the major leagues.
 Puk made his major league debut against the New York Yankees on August 21, retiring one of three batters faced.
-Puk earned his first career win on September 5, 2019, pitching two innings in relief with one earned run and two strikeouts.
+Puk earned his first career win on September 5, pitching two innings in relief with one earned run and two strikeouts.
 Puk finished the season with a 2–0 record with a 3.18 ERA and 13 strikeouts in 10 appearances (111/3 innings pitched).
 On September 6, 2020, Puk continued to have lingering issues in his throwing shoulder during training.
-On September 11, 2020, Athletic's manager Bob Melvin officially shut him down for the season.
-He was scheduled to have shoulder surgery on September 16, 2020.
+On September 11, Athletic's manager Bob Melvin officially shut him down for the season.
+Puk was scheduled to have shoulder surgery on September 16.